-- Background and Benchmarking Report 2023

-A detailed evidence base and context for our urban forest, including a summary of relevant research undertaken by the City of Port Phillip and others since 2010.
-Includes the strategic and policy context, community values, benefits of urban greening, a description of Port Phillip's urban forest, benchmarking against recent urban forest strategies, identification of best practice and emerging focus areas, and guidance on urban forest indicators and targets.

-- Canopy Mapping & Analysis 2012-2022

-The latest technology has been used to map canopy now, and establish a foundation for monitoring and improvement in future. - Mayors Roundtable 2023 Key stakeholders and advisory groups were invited to a workshop in May 2023, to inform these Strategic Directions.
+- Background and Benchmarking Report 2023 A detailed evidence base and context for our urban forest, including a summary of relevant research.
+Includes the strategic and policy context, community values, benefits of urban greening, a description of Port Phillip's urban forest, benchmarking against recent urban forest strategies, identification of best practice and emerging focus areas, and guidance on urban forest indicators and targets. - Canopy Mapping & Analysis 2012-2022 The latest technology has been used to map canopy now, and establish a foundation for monitoring and improvement in future. - Mayors Roundtable 2023 Key stakeholders and advisory groups were invited to a workshop on 21 May 2023, to inform these Strategic Directions. - Stage 1 Community Engagement Full community engagement was held in July/August 2023 on the Draft Vision and Principles, potential Council and community greening actions, and other general feedback. - Vegetation in the Private Realm Report 2022

-If you would like to read more, reports on the above are available at https://haveyoursay.portphillip.vic.gov.au/urban-forest-strategy.
+If you would like to know more, reports on the above are available at https://haveyoursay.portphillip.vic.gov.au/urban-forest-strategy.